 The good news is that there are tons of frozen dessert options including ice cream, yogurt pops, ice cream sandwiches and juice pops … and many are low in calories.
 Some contain dairy, whereas others are dairy-free or just fruit based.
 I did a little research and put together a guide with 55 choices!
 I’m not necessarily telling you which bars/pops are best, but it is a comparison guide of commercial products you’ll find in supermarkets to let you make a choice.
 Most of my picks are individually portioned and all are 130 calories or less.
-To get my FREE guide (with brand names), “The Best Low-Calorie Ice Cream Bars“, click HERE .
-You’ll also get weekly blog updates along with access to MANY other free downloads on healthy eating.
-My current blog subscribers have received the download link in their email with my current blog post.
+To get my FREE guide (with brand names), “The Best Low-Calorie Ice Cream Bars”, click on the link at the end of this blog post.

 While there are many options available, think about your goals and/or “issues” (if you have any) when it comes to dessert.
 Are you trying to watch your weight?
 Do you have a medical condition like high cholesterol, diabetes/prediabetes, insulin resistance, PCOS, or lactose intolerance?
 Do you have trouble with portion control?
 Do you want something with only natural ingredients?
 How often do you want this ice cream treat?
 The answers to these questions will help direct you to which frozen dessert may be best for you.

-Top 8 considerations for choosing a frozen dessert
+Top 8 considerations for choosing low calorie ice cream bars and pops

 Tip: You’ll have to taste test to find out what works for you as it’s a matter of personal preference.
 But for some of you, if it tastes TOO good, you may go back for more than one!
 This happened to me with the mint Yasso Ice Cream sandwiches 🙂